by Diane Linsley

-Early in my recovery, I came across an article that told victims to stop trying to forgive the abuser!
-That was very helpful.
-I learned to focus on healing myself, rather than wasting energy trying to force myself to forgive, which just heaped guilt on top of low self-esteem.
+Early in my recovery, I came across an article that told victims to stop trying to forgive abusers.
+I learned to focus on healing myself, rather than wasting energy trying to force myself to forgive, which just heaps guilt on top of low self-esteem.

 Many people have the incorrect belief that you have to forgive in order to be a good person.
-The idea of forgiving frightens abuse victims as long as they still feel vulnerable to future abuse.
+The idea of forgiving is scary when you are still vulnerable to abuse.

-In my experience, I simply woke up one day (several years later), and everyone was forgiven - not just the abusers or select people that I'd chosen to forgive, but everyone I'd ever known - all at once.
+I simply woke up one day (several years later), and everyone was forgiven - not just the abusers, but everyone I'd ever known - all at once.

 Forgiveness and Self-Compassion

-This shift was the result of working for a long time on self-compassion.
 You cannot love yourself and hate others.
 The more I loved myself, the less fearful I became.
 I stopped worrying that another narcissist was going to show up.
-I had worked hard on overcoming codependency and developing assertiveness and boundaries.
+I worked hard on overcoming codependency and developing boundaries.

-Until you have healed enough to let go of fear, trying to forgive feels like denying your own reality.
-Faking forgiveness, which comes from shaming ourselves or allowing others to induce guilt trips by "shoulding" on us ("You should forgive"), just adds salt to the wounds.
+Until you've healed enough to let go of fear, trying to forgive feels like denying your own reality.
+Faking forgiveness, which comes from shaming ourselves or allowing others to should on us ("You should forgive"), just adds salt to the wounds.

 It may also short-circuit our personal growth.
-When we rationalize ourselves into fake forgiveness by saying, "I've already forgiven and forgotten," we stop doing the spiritual work that is necessary for true healing and transcendence.
+When we fake forgiveness by saying, "I've already forgiven and forgotten," we stop doing the spiritual work that is necessary for true healing and transcendence.
 This is spiritual bypassing.
 It's better to feel the pain and keep on working.

 Forgiveness happens automatically when we understand people, starting with ourselves.
 We must face our grief and have compassion for our weaknesses.
 Fake forgiveness is like smiling when you are really sad or angry.
 It's not in integrity.
-Personal growth requires a lot of integrity.
+Personal growth requires integrity.

 Self-forgiveness naturally extends to other people because we are all interconnected.
 Don't worry about the "others."
-When you love one person very deeply (yourself), you will automatically love everyone.
+When you love one person very deeply (yourself), you will naturally love everyone.

 A Shift in Perspective